sentoz/loggie-docs-en/docs/reference/discovery/kubernetes/clusterlogconfig.md

         nodeSelector:
           nodepool: test
     ```
-    Indicates that the configured Pipelines will be delivered to all nodes with `pool: testall`.
+    Indicates that the configured Pipelines will be delivered to all nodes with `nodepool: test`.

 ### type: cluster
 To deliver the Pipeline configuration to a Loggie cluster, it usually needs to be used with the `cluster` specified cluster name in the field.